How Federal Agencies Are Approaching Email Disposition

-Agencies that choose to implement the Capstone approach for email management may use the General Records Schedule (GRS) 6.1 disposition authority, otherwise known as the Capstone GRS.
-Agencies must request to use this GRS authority with a NARA form 1005 ( NA-1005 | PDF), Verification for Implementing GRS 6.1.
+- Implement the General Records Schedule (GRS) 6.1 disposition authority, otherwise known as the Capstone GRS.
+Agencies must request to use this GRS authority with a NARA form 1005, Verification for Implementing GRS 6.1.

-Agencies that choose to implement the Capstone approach may also request disposition authority through the submission and approval of an agency-specific schedule.
+- Request disposition authority through the submission and approval of an agency-specific schedule.

 NARA's Email Disposition Spreadsheet contains the following information:

-|Component||Name of component within a department, if applicable|
+|Agency Name.
+(Column B)||Name of the component within a department, if applicable.

 For questions about this list or to request that additional agencies be added, please contact us at GRS_Team@nara.gov